SYSTEM ACTIVE |

 INSERT INTO orders (customer_id, total) VALUES ($1, $2);

--- → Routed to primary2.
-Connection Pooling
+-- → Routed to primary

 Every database connection consumes memory.
 Without pooling, a traffic spike creates thousands of connections and crashes your database server.